This article reviews 7 nutrients that are difficult or impossible to get in adequate amounts from commonly consumed plant foods.

 Most of it is stored in muscles, but significant amounts are also concentrated in the brain.

-It functions as an easily-acessible energy reserve for muscle cells, giving them greater strength and endurance (
+It functions as an easily accessible energy reserve for muscle cells, giving them greater strength and endurance (

-For this reason, it is one of the world's most popular supplements for muscle building.
+For this reason, it’s one of the world's most popular supplements for muscle building.

-Studies have shown that creatine supplementation can increase both muscle mass and strength (
+Studies show that creatine supplements can increase both muscle mass and strength (

-Creatine is not essential in the diet, since it can be produced by the liver.
+Creatine is not essential in your diet, as it can be produced by your liver.
 However, vegetarians have lower amounts of creatine in their muscles (

-Placing people on a lacto-ovo vegetarian diet for 26 days causes a significant decrease in muscle creatine (
+For example, placing people on a lacto-ovo-vegetarian diet for 26 days caused a significant decrease in muscle creatine (

 Because creatine is not found in any plant foods, vegetarians and vegans can only get it from supplements.

-In vegetarians, creatine supplementation may have significant benefits.
+For vegetarians, creatine supplements may have significant benefits.
 These include:

 Many of these effects are stronger in vegetarians than meat eaters.
-For example, vegetarians taking creatine supplements may experience significant improvements in brain function while meat eaters see no difference (
+For instance, vegetarians taking creatine supplements may experience significant improvements in brain function while meat eaters see no difference (

-Bottom Line: Creatine is a bioactive compound that is lacking in vegetarian diets.
+SUMMARY Creatine is a bioactive compound that is lacking in plant-based diets.
 It plays an important role in brain and muscle function.

-Carnosine is only found in animal foods.
-However, it is non-essential since it can be formed in the body from the amino acids histidine and beta-alanine.
+Carnosine is only found in animal-based foods.
+However, it’s non-essential, as your body can form it from the amino acids histidine and beta-alanine.